caltechlibrary/iga/README.md

 iga -d -o https://github.com/mhucka/taupe/releases/tag/v1.2.0
 ```

-More options and examples can be found in the section on [detailed usage information](cli-usage.md).
+More options and examples can be found in the section on [detailed usage information](#usage) below.

 ### GitHub Action use